maxplanck-ie/snakepipes/docs/content/setting_up.rst

 Here are the content of *defaults.yaml*::

-    snakemake_options: '--use-conda --conda-prefix /data/general/scratch/conda_envs'
+    snakemakeOptions: '--use-conda --conda-prefix /data/general/scratch/conda_envs'

 .. note::

-    Whenever you change the `snakemake_options:` line in `defaults.yaml`, you should run `snakePipes createEnvs` to ensure that the conda environments are then created.
+    Whenever you change the `snakemakeOptions:` line in `defaults.yaml`, you should run `snakePipes createEnvs` to ensure that the conda environments are then created.

 Running ``snakePipes createEnvs`` is not strictly required, but facilitates multiple users using the same snakePipes installation.